-B. OUTSIDE BUS 1.
-Headlights, Turn Signals, Hazard, Brake, Tail, Backup Lights, Backup Alarm and Park Lights Procedures/Specifications Order repaired (or note) if: Out-of-Service If: e.
+B. OUTSIDE BUS1.
+Headlights, Turn Signals, Hazard, Brake, Tail, Backup Lights, Backup Alarm and Park Lights

+Procedures/Specifications Order repaired (or note) if: Out-of-Service if: e.
 Tail Lights Check tail lights for operation, condition and specifications (see chart 7).
+Any brake light lens is cracked.
 One tail light fails to function on buses with four tail light systems.
 Any tail light lens is cracked.
-Any brake light lens is damaged, darkened, faded or dirty, affecting visibility or color of the light, or white light is visible.
 Any bus not equipped with two 7-inch and two 4-inch brake lights.
 Any brake light is not red in color.
 Any brake light lens is damaged, darkened, faded or dirty, affecting visibility or color of the light, or white light is visible.
 More than one tail light fails to function on buses with four brake light system.
 Either tail light fails to function on buses with two brake light system.
 Tail light operation is intermittent.
 Any bus is not equipped with two 7-inch and two 4-inch taillights.
 Any tail light is not red in color.
 Any tail light lens is damaged, darkened, faded or dirty, affecting visibility or color of the light, or white light is visible.

-B. OUTSIDE BUS 1.
-Headlights, Turn Signals, Hazard, Brake, Tail, Backup Lights, Backup Alarm and Park Lights Procedures/Specifications Order repaired (or note) if: Out-of-Service If: f.
+B. OUTSIDE BUS1.
+Headlights, Turn Signals, Hazard, Brake, Tail, Backup Lights, Backup Alarm and Park Lights

+Procedures/Specifications Order repaired (or note) if: Out-of-Service if: f.
 Backup Lights Check backup lights for proper operation and condition (see chart 7).
 One of two backup lights does not function.
 Any backup lens is cracked.
 Any bus is not equipped with at least one functional white backup light.
 Backup light(s) stays on all the time or stays on in any gear position other than reverse. g.
 Backup Alarm Check for presence of backup alarm (for buses manufactured since November 1990) and required decal (for buses manufactured since November 1993).
 Check proper operation of alarm (or variable volume alarm, if equipped) by placing transmission in reverse (engine running) and listening for alarm sound.
 Decal is not visible in driver compartment in plain view of the driver.
 Decal is not present (for buses manufactured since November 1993).
 Variable volume backup alarm (if equipped) is not variable.
+Backup alarm does not sound.

-B. OUTSIDE BUS 1.
-Headlights, Turn Signals, Hazard, Brake, Tail, Backup Lights, Backup Alarm and Park Lights Procedures/Specifications Order repaired (or note) if: Out-of-Service If: h.
+B. OUTSIDE BUS1.
+Headlights, Turn Signals, Hazard, Brake, Tail, Backup Lights, Backup Alarm and Park Lights

+Procedures/Specifications Order repaired (or note) if: Out-of-Service if: h.
 Parking Lights Check parking lights for proper operation and condition (see charts 6 and 7).
 One front or rear parking light fails to function on buses with four front and four rear parking light systems.
 Any parking light lens is cracked or damaged.
 More than one front or rear parking light fails to function on buses with four front and four rear parking light systems.
 One front or rear parking light fails to function on buses with a two parking light system.
 Any parking light lens is damaged, darkened, faded or dirty, affecting visibility or color of the light, or white light is visible.

-B. OUTSIDE BUS 2.
+B. OUTSIDE BUS2.
 Clearance, Side Marker, ID Lights, Reflectors and Strobe Light